North Platte, Nebraska: Transportation

 North Platte is home to the world's largest rail yard, Bailey Yard.
 The Golden Spike Tower and Visitor Center is an eight-story building which overlooks the expansive classification yard and engine facilities.
 The tower and visitor center are open to the public year-round.
 Passenger train service was discontinued in 1971.

 North Platte is home to North Platte Regional Airport.
 United Express serves the airport with twice-daily service to Denver International Airport.
 There is also a door-to-door bus system available for residents of the town.

 Intercity bus service to the city is provided by Burlington Trailways and Express Arrow.

-North Platte is served by 2 major cross country US Highways and Interstate 80.
+North Platte is served by two major cross-country U.S. highways and Interstate 80.
 I-80 runs south of the South Platte River through the outer edge of town.
 Much of the town's commercial area has moved to the intersection of I-80 and U.S. Route 83, which runs north to downtown, and continues to points as far north as Canada or south to Mexico.
-US 30 intersects with US 83 downtown and follows the north side of the Platte/South Platte River from east to west.
+U.S. Route 30 intersects with U.S. 83 downtown and follows the north side of the Platte/South Platte River from east to west.

 Economy

-Union Pacific is the city’s largest employer, with more than 1700 workers.
-Great Plains Health employs about 1300.
+Union Pacific is the city’s largest employer, with more than 1,700 workers.
+Great Plains Health employs about 1,300.
 The Sustainable Beef meatpacking plant, which opened in May 2025, was expected to employ 850 by the end of the year.
 A Walmart distribution center employs about 600.

 A previous major employer, Consolidated Freightways, relocated employees to Las Vegas and Lincoln in 1980.